ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 layout: post
 authors: [duncan_casteleyn]
 title: 'JDK distributions'
-image: /img/2019-03-12-JDK-distributions/openjdk.png
+image: /img/2019-04-24-JDK-distributions/openjdk.png
 tags: [Java, OpenJDK, JDK]
 category: Java
 comments: true
 ---

-> Recently we had a discussion in our chat group of developers which made us realise how much confusion there is on the new update cycle for the JVM.
+> Around February we had a discussion in our chat group of developers which made us realise how much confusion there is on the new update cycle for the JVM.
 > We decided it would be good idea to write a blog post that should clear up the confusion for our developers and clients

 # Table of content